lwhs-compsci/intro/README.md

 + The ability to see who changed what, when, and where
 + The ability to merge multiple people's changes into one source base

 Using git is not terribly difficult if you ignore the insides.
-Visual Studio provides a GUI interface that is pretty easy to use.
+Visual Studio provides a GUI interface that is pretty easy to use and you may want to just stick with that.
 Basic operation is as follows for commands run at the shell:

 + To 'clone' or download a repository at a remote location